Quantum Memory and Autonomous Computation in Two Dimensions

-\item In the next $T_\mathrm{code}$ steps (simulation phase): Apply the fixed measurement-free gadget schedule $\Concat'(\tau, x, y)$ that performs one step of $\Univ$ on the logical states encoded in the data registers (with the local program specifying the simulated rule).
-In parallel, continue to apply $\Toom$-correction to the structure registers $(\tau,x,y)$ at all sites.
+\item In the next $T_\mathrm{code}$ steps (simulation phase): Apply the fixed measurement-free gadget schedule $\Concat'(\tau, x, y)$ that performs one step of $\Univ$ on the logical states encoded in the data registers (with the refreshed local program symbols specifying the simulated rule).
+In parallel, continue to apply $\Toom$-correction to the structure registers $(\tau,x,y)$ at all sites. \end{enumerate} The cycle length is $T_0=T_{\mathrm{ref}}+T_{\mathrm{code}}$.
+The current point in the cycle is determined from the locally believed time $\tau$.

-The simulation phase is constrained by the additional rule that, whenever the schedule $\mathrm{Concat}'(\tau,x,y)$ calls for a data gate whose support crosses a block boundary, it is executed only if the two involved sites locally agree on their coordinates, i.e. their $(x,y)$-registers satisfy the appropriate nearest-neighbor relation modulo $M$.
-Otherwise we replace that data gate by identity.
-This coordinate-consistency restriction applies only to data gates. \end{enumerate} The cycle length is $T_0=T_{\mathrm{ref}}+T_{\mathrm{code}}$.
 Repeating the cycle $T_\mathrm{sim}$ times simulates one step of $\R_2$ on the encoded higher-level cell, so one macro-step at the next level has duration $T = T_0 T_\mathrm{sim}$.
 The full sequence of $T$ updates defines the error-correcting procedure $P$. \end{definition}

-Finally, we specify the various parameters (block size $M$, period $T_0$, local dimension $d$, etc) so that the self-simulation $\R_2 = \R$ is well-defined, as in Fig.~\ref{fig:self-simulation}:

-For a chosen universal QCA $\Univ$, there exists a constant local dimension $d_\mathrm{Univ}$ (workspace + tape symbols + other data registers) required for its operation.
-We use a quantum error-correcting code $\mathcal{C}_D$ from Lem.~\ref{lem:concat-code} whose qudits have sufficiently large dimension $d_D = d_\mathrm{Univ}$.
-This fixes the code's block size $M_\mathrm{code}$ and schedule length $T_\mathrm{code}$ needed to execute one encoded, corrected gate gadget.
+Finally, we determine a choice of parameters with which the self-simulation is well-defined (see Fig.~\ref{fig:self-simulation}):